Highway 1 (Israel–Palestine): Through Jerusalem

 Now within the municipal limits of Jerusalem, the road continues northeast and begins the final ascent to the city.
-On the northern slopes below Har HaMenuchot the road splits at Sha'ar Moriah Interchange, completed in 2007.
-Before 2007, Highway 1 continued its ascent via Ben Gurion Boulevard negotiating three wide curves and three tight curves ending at the historic western entrance to the Jerusalem at the beginning of Jaffa Road.
-Since that time, the road as numbered now descends from the interchange into the Valley of Cedars (Emek HaArazim).
+On the northern slopes below Har HaMenuchot, the road splits at Sha'ar Moriah Interchange, completed in 2007.
+Before 2007, Highway 1 continued its ascent via Ben Gurion Boulevard, negotiating three wide curves and three tight curves ending at the historic western entrance to Jerusalem at the beginning of Jaffa Road.
+Since that time, the road, as numbered now, descends from the interchange into the Valley of Cedars (Emek HaArazim).

-In the Valley of Cedars, the road also known as Jerusalem Road 9, passes through tunnels under a hill on the north side of the Sorek Stream.
-It then crosses the Green Line next to Ramot at an elevation of 630 meters as it intersects with Route 436 and Highway 50 (Begin Boulevard) at Yigael Yadin Interchange, becoming a four lane divided highway with traffic-light controlled junctions.
-Travelling due east, the road, also called Yigael Yadin Boulevard, passes Har Hotzvim and Ramat Shlomo ascending to its highest elevation of 815 meters as it intersects with the heavily congested Sha'ar Mizrach Junction (East Gate) at Shu'afat and French Hill.
-At this point the road crosses the tracks of the Jerusalem Light Rail and intersects with Highway 60 marking the watershed of the Judean Mountains.
+In the Valley of Cedars, the road known as Jerusalem Road 9 passes through tunnels under a hill on the north side of the Sorek Stream.
+It then crosses the Green Line next to Ramot at an elevation of 630 meters as it intersects with Route 436 and Highway 50 (Begin Boulevard) at Yigael Yadin Interchange, becoming a four-lane divided highway with traffic-light controlled junctions.
+Travelling due east, the road, also called Yigael Yadin Boulevard, passes Har Hotzvim and Ramat Shlomo, ascending to its highest elevation of 815 meters as it intersects with the heavily congested Sha'ar Mizrach Junction (East Gate) at Shu'afat and French Hill.
+At this point, the road crosses the tracks of the Jerusalem Light Rail and intersects with Highway 60, marking the watershed of the Judean Mountains.

 Passing Sha'ar Mizrah, the road is called Derech Ma'ale Adumim.
 The greenery typical of the western side of the watershed is replaced by the eastern side's stark mountain-desert shades of beige.
 The road turns southward and begins descending, passing the Shu'afat refugee camp and the Al-Issawiya neighbourhood.
 At this point, a new road alongside and separated from Highway 1 has been built that will become a connecting route between Ramallah and Bethlehem.
 Passing the At-Tur neighbourhood, the highway leaves Jerusalem at the Zeitim Security Checkpoint.
 After this point, the road is open to green (Palestinian) license plates.